percona/pxb-docs/docs/xbcloud/xbcloud_gcs.md

-# Using the xbcloud with Google Cloud Storage
+# Use the xbcloud with Google Cloud Storage

-## Creating a full backup with Google Cloud Storage
+## Create a full backup with Google Cloud Storage

 The support for Google Cloud Storage is implemented using the interoperability